 Nation's toxic chemicals law fails to protect us

-But with a bill now passed by the Senate, chemical safety reform is closer than ever
+But with a bill passed by the House, chemical safety reform is closer than ever

 Our government lacks the ability to regulate even known dangers such as lead, formaldehyde and asbestos.Richard Denison, Ph.D.
 EDF scientist, Senate hearing testimony